-Have you heard about resetting your 'pouch' (mini-stomach) to get better weight loss after weight loss surgery?
+Have you heard about resetting your 'pouch' (mini-stomach) to get better weight loss after gastric sleeve and banding weight loss surgery?

 Popular on weight loss surgery forums, the 'pouch reset' diets last from two to six days.